-You can also chat with our Happy Baby Experts, who are breastfeeding specialists, lactation counselors, or lactation consultants.
+You can also chat with our Happy Baby Experts, who are breastfeeding specialists, lactation counselors, and registered dietitian nutritionists.
 They can help with many of these issues and help you find local lactation support if you need in-person assessment.
 Chat now.

 Find a local lactation consultant before you give birth